bjornmeansbear/teaching.ookb.co/projects/2013-10-16-animated-word.md

 #### FOR THE ANIMATION
 Using the same verb and definition from the booklet, animate said verb using After effects so that the animation techniques/styles visually explain the definition.
 (If you are against using after effects for some reason, one of the other animation methods we've discussed may also be used — stop motion, animated gifs, actual video, or something of your own devising).
 Easy.

-The constraints are as follows:
-- Use just your word.
-- Use two colors.
-- No other graphics allowed.

 There isn’t a duration requirement.
 Just use a single action verb, and do a good job of animating your word so that the class can figure out the definition you’ve chosen.
 I would like it if you included the definition in the animation; but you don't have to if you don’t think it is necessary.
 Using minimal palette, simple type, basic graphic forms — if any — and focussing your energies on making sure your animation is well crafted and truly embodies your word will be to your benefit.